Best Healthy Dog Treats for Training

 5. Stella & Chewy’s Freeze-Dried Dog Training Treats

 Another great source for freeze-dried treats.
-While they aren’t one-ingredients, the other items are all healthy for your dog.
+While they aren’t one-ingredient, the other items are all healthy for your dog.

 Proteins Available: Lamb Liver, Chicken Breast, Lamb Heart, Beef Heart